The flagship event of Waveney & Blyth Arts’ annual Celebrate programme

-Sculpture in the Valley 2020 is the flagship event of Waveney & Blyth Arts’ annual Celebrate programme, which uses the arts to connect people to the unique features of the Waveney and Blyth river valleys, coastal areas and market towns.
+Sculpture in the Valley 2020 is the 7th annual sculpture event led by W&BA.
+It takes place within our annual Celebrate programme, which uses arts and culture to connect people to the landscape and heritage of the Waveney and Blyth river valleys, coastal areas and market towns.
 Our multi-arts programme offers a lens to view the environment through and to discover the fascination and stories of those connected to the micro-region.

 We have some amazing artists taking part this year.
 You can view some of their work and links to their profiles here.

 Official Update: April 2020